mitchLui/boeing_hackathon/README.md

 This repository stores the project created for the [University of Bristol CSSxBoeing Hackathon 2021][1].

+**UPDATE: We are very happy to share that this project was the first runner-up in our category!**

 - [1.
 Boeing Hackathon project](#1-boeing-hackathon-project)
   - [1.1.
 About the Hackathon](#11-about-the-hackathon)
   - [1.2.
 Our Team](#12-our-team)